xenago/libnss_shim/README.md

 Commands are not passed through a shell for execution.
 Although it is possible to run software like `bash` with `libnss_shim`, using a shell is not recommended as this comes with additional risks such as command injection.

+To verify artifact attestations for official releases build with GitHub Actions, the [GitHub CLI](https://docs.github.com/en/actions/security-guides/using-artifact-attestations-to-establish-provenance-for-builds#verifying-artifact-attestations-with-the-github-cli) can be used.
+Note that this is not available for versions `<=1.2.0`.
+Example command:

+    gh attestation verify /set/the/path/to/libnss_shim.deb -R xenago/libnss_shim

 Please report problems by creating GitHub Issues or [private advisories](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability).

 ## Development